Back to top

 }

-For the moment there are two possible values for the by parameter.
-Consequently there are two types of data that can be returned: “artist” and “album” (which is the default).
+For the moment there are three possible values for the by parameter.
+Consequently there are two types of data that can be returned: “artist”, “song” and “album” (which is the default).

 by=artist